Gavin-Persad/predictions/plan.md

 - mark selections as correct or incorrect once scores are in.✅

 - my predictions, an entered form says elminated on lavery cup before host has entered scores, this should say waiting on results.✅
-- george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.
+- george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.⌛
 - one round complete and one player shows as winner, winner should only show when one player is left and all others eliminated.
 Once a second round it added, the winners column is removed.✅
 - players not being checked off on the players list when eliminated.✅
 - SCORE BREAKDOWN NOT SHOWING ON CLOSED ENTERSCORES CARDS✅